shreyakabra/codedoc-ai/PROJECT_OVERVIEW.md

 # CodeDoc AI - Complete Project Overview

-## 🎯 What I've Built For You

-I've created a **production-ready, multi-agent AI system** that transforms codebases into living documentation.
-This is a complete hackathon submission package with all the requirements met.

----

-## 📦 What's Included

 ### Core Documentation (4 files)
 1. **EXECUTIVE_SUMMARY.md** - Project pitch, problem statement, solution overview, and key results
 2. **ARCHITECTURE.md** - Detailed system architecture with agent coordination diagrams